Soundproofing a fence – effective noise insulation for a quieter outdoor environment

 5. Complement with vegetation – Dense shrubs and hedges can further reduce noise.

-By combining the right materials, height, and density, you can create an effective sound barrier that makes your garden a quiet and relaxing place.
+By combining the right materials, height, and density, you can create an effective sound barrier that will make your garden a quiet and relaxing place.